Retrofit docmeta into an existing docs repo

 excludeglobs merge with docmeta’s built-in ignores (**/node_modules/**and**/.git/**are always skipped) and add to them.docmeta.config.yaml exclude:- "**/drafts/**"- "docs/archive/**"

-Excluding an area is not surrender — it is sequencing.
+Exclusions are how you sequence the rollout.
 You bring each subtree under the gate when its metadata is clean, instead of blocking the whole adoption on the messiest folder.

-Step 4 — Roll out folder by folder
+Step 4: Roll out folder by folder

-Section titled “Step 4 — Roll out folder by folder”You rarely tighten the whole repo at once.
+Section titled “Step 4: Roll out folder by folder”You rarely tighten the whole repo at once.
 Use per-folder overrides to hold a stricter schema where the metadata is already clean, while the rest of the repo stays on the permissive default.
 New and well-maintained areas adopt the real standard first; legacy areas catch up on their own timeline.

 # Permissive default for the long tail.schemas: - ./schemas/permissive.json

 # Stricter rule for an area that is already clean.overrides: - files: "docs/guides/**/*.md" schemas: - ./schemas/guide.jsonFiles under docs/guides/ are held to guide.json (which can require type, title, and more); everything else stays on the permissive default.
-As another area reaches full coverage, add an override for it — or widen an existing glob.
+As another area reaches full coverage, add an override for it, or widen an existing glob.
 Overrides are evaluated in order and the first matching glob wins, so order them most-specific first.

-Step 5 — Ratchet strictness over time
+Step 5: Ratchet strictness over time

 What you have now